-This course will be structured as three interleaving threads of lectures: design principles; design techniques; and implementation techniques.
-They're interwoven with each other because you have to gain experience in all three in order to do your group project, which takes the entire semester.
-The calendar is arranged so that each thread mostly occurs on the same day of the week.
-These lectures will last for about 2/3 of the semester.
-Each lecture will be accompanied by lecture notes available on the course web site, which you will be expected to read before coming to lecture.
+This course will be structured as four threads of lectures: design principles; design techniques; implementation techniques; and research methods.
+You have to gain experience in the first three in order to do your group project, which takes the entire semester, and the fourth is necessary for the 6.831 version of the course, which introduces graduate students to research in HCI.

+Each lecture will be accompanied by lecture notes available on the course web site.